-Colony Beach & Tennis Resort Association President Jay Yablon said “today’s court ruling means that we will get to a redevelopment along a different road than the one we had planned, but we will still get there.”
+Yablon said “the court ruling means that we will get to a redevelopment along a different road than the one we had planned, but we will still get there.”

-Mayor Jim Brown, who attended the hearing, called the decision “a little shocking,” but “maybe a good thing if it forces everyone to put the whole property on the market and buy everyone out.”
+Mayor Jim Brown called the decision “a little shocking,” but “maybe a good thing if it forces everyone to put the whole property on the market and buy everyone out.”

 Contact Kurt Schultheis at email@example.com